Vegan Butter Cookies

 Enter your email below and get it sent straight to your inbox.
 Plus, get more amazing vegan recipes that will satisfy your cravings!

-These Danish butter cookies are very similar to my vegan spritz cookies, yet they are a little bigger since they are piped and not pressed.
-You can keep them simple and decorate them with sanding sugars, but I love the flavor, texture, and decorative feel that a little chocolate brings to these cookies.
+These Danish butter cookies are very similar to my vegan spritz cookies, but they are a little bigger since they are piped rather than pressed.
+You can keep them simple and decorate them with sanding sugars, but I love the flavor, texture, and decorative feel that a bit of chocolate brings to these cookies.

 Ingredients and substitutions